cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ## Motivation: why is this CIP necessary?

-Under Ouroboros Praos, settlement occurs probabilistically on the Cardano blockchain, where the probability that a block will be rolled back from the preferred chain decreases exponentially as the chain grows beyond the block and where that rate of decrease is slower when  adversarial activity is stronger [^1] .
+Under Ouroboros Praos, settlement occurs probabilistically on the Cardano blockchain, where the probability that a block will be rolled back from the preferred chain decreases exponentially as the chain grows beyond the block and where that rate of decrease is slower when  adversarial activity is stronger[^1].
 Some use cases require high assurance that a block (and the transactions within it) will not be rolled back, necessitating a potentially lengthy wait before a transaction is considered "settled" or "finalize".
-Some major centralized exchanges, for example, requires 15 confirmations (i.e., blocks) before a transaction is considered settled [^2] : this amounts to waiting 10 minutes before a consumer has their transacted funds or tokens available for subsequent use.
-This situation is not unique to Cardano: centralized exchanges generally require at least five minutes wait for most of the common blockchains [^2] .
+Some major centralized exchanges, for example, require 15 confirmations (i.e., blocks) before a transaction is considered settled[^2]: this amounts to waiting 10 minutes before a consumer has their transacted funds or tokens available for subsequent use.
+This situation is not unique to Cardano: centralized exchanges generally require at least five minutes wait for most of the common blockchains[^2].
 Partner chains and bridges may have stringent requirements for fast and highly certain settlement.

 There are several definitions of "settlement" or "finality", and precision is important when discussing these.
 Two noteworthy scenarios can be defined precisely.